 Excel users can take advantage of improved pivot tables as well as suggestions for charts that are best suited to different types of data.
 There are also time-saving touches such as Flash Fill which aims to speed up data entry by noticing lists and patterns in the data you enter and autofilling for you.

 In many respects, the big news for Office is Office 365 – this is where the big changes are to be found.
 Rather than buying software to keep, here you pay a monthly or annual subscription; essentially renting the software.

 But this is far from being the only difference.
 While Office 2013 can only be installed on one computer, Office 365 can be used on up to five PCs (and Macs) for one price.
-There are other versions available for businesses - Office 365 Small Business Premium, Office 365 Enterprise and Office 365 ProPlus.
+If you are a business or professional user, you can use Office 365 Small Business Premium.

 If you like this approach to software, Office 365 can be yours for $9.99 per month or $99.99 per year.
 Whether you are working with one PC or five, you pay the same price, so this is great option for households with several computers.